-Many couples continue to be physically attracted to one another but encounter difficulty in connecting with each other due to a lack of emotional intimacy.
+Many couples remain physically attracted to one another but encounter difficulty connecting due to a lack of emotional intimacy.

 If you are the one who believes your relationship lacks an emotional connection, try these six exercises to give it a boost.

-There is scientific evidence to support the physical power words have over our minds and bodies.
+Scientific evidence supports the physical power words have over our minds and bodies.

 So then, if you have the choice to speak either positively or negatively to your significant other, how much more likely will you be to speak words of life?

-Unfortunately, in times of frustration or anger, it is easy to overlook the power our words have and use ones that are harsh.
+Unfortunately, in times of frustration or anger, it is easy to overlook our words’ power and use harsh ones.

 When being more attentive to the words that leave your mouth, you can encourage emotional intimacy by creating a safe and protected place for your loved one to be open and honest.

-Let go of the need to be right, the need to tell your partner what to do, the need to point out his faults and weaknesses, and the need to keep score.
+Let go of the need to be correct, the need to tell your partner what to do, the need to point out his faults and weaknesses, and the need to keep score.

-Taking away these emotional intimacy blockades will result in positive, supportive, and kind emotions to give your partner.
+Taking away these emotional intimacy blockades will give your partner positive, supportive, and kind emotions.

-Look after your appearance, being stylish sometimes for the fun of it can be good for yourself and the relationship.
-It will give your spouse that added attention that they didn’t ask for but will be glad that it is there.
+Look after your appearance; being stylish sometimes for fun can be good for yourself and the relationship.
+It will give your spouse the added attention they didn’t ask for but will be glad it is there.

 If you look like something special, then you will be perceived as something special, it is as simple as that.